omprakash2929/PromptCraft/README.md

 PromptCraft is a web app built for the **Appwrite Hackathon** that helps you generate professional AI prompts effortlessly.
 It transforms rough, simple ideas into precise, structured prompts compatible with any AI model (like Google Gemini, GPT, etc.).

 ## 🔗 Links
-- Repository: [To be filled with your GitHub repo link]
  - Deployed Site: [To be filled with your Appwrite deployment link]

 ## 🛠️ Tech Stack